minh261002/Learning-Manager-System/README.md

 - View the list of students enrolled in your courses.

 ### Student
 - Log in as a student to view enrolled courses, submit assignments, and check grades.
 - Access course materials and participate in quizzes.

 ## Contributing

-We welcome contributions to the LMS project.
-To contribute, please follow these steps:
+If you want to contribute to the project, please create a pull request and describe your proposed change in detail.

+## Problems
+If you encounter any problems while using the app, please create an issue on Github and describe the problem in detail.

 ## License
 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at support@example.com.
+If you have any questions or need further assistance, feel free to contact us at trcongminh.261002@gmail.com.

-Thank you for using Laravel Learning Manager System!
+Thank you for using Learning Manager System!